Pragistyo/chatt/README.md

   - In root/migrations folder change file .envs to .env

 ### Input your environtment variable
-change your_db_name, your_db_password, your_db_host, your_db_port to your own
+    open your .env file on
+        - root folder
+        - root/migrations
+    change
+        - your_db_name
+        - your_db_password
+        - your_db_host
+        - your_db_port

 ### Recommendation
     use your cloud postgreSQL db

 ## DO MIGRATIONS TABLE

     from terminal on this project root folder, run command:
 ```sh
 $ cd migrations
 $ go run migrations.go
 ```
     then back to your root folder (hope no error happen :D )
 ```
 $ cd ..
 ```